I’ve gotten many questions about the keto diet for runners lately among my private clients, so I felt it was time to discuss it publicly.

 If carbohydrate fuel sources are limited for the daily exercise program, it’s known as “low carbohydrate availability.”

 This is more common if athletes are consuming a high-fat diet (or keto diet for runners).
+Runners and keto diet don’t seem to sync with me but it’s a thing.

 How Do We Increase “Carbohydrate Availability”?